benignware/keyboardposition-fix/README.md

 When focusing input elements contained in fixed positioned elements that trigger the virtual keyboard, the screen isn't properly adjusted on iOS6 and Android.
 This makes the UI inusable if the keyboard hides the focused element and also comes with adhoc position flickering.

-The issue is described here...
+The issue is described here:

 * http://getbootstrap.com/getting-started/#support-fixed-position-keyboards
 * http://stackoverflow.com/questions/7970389/ios-5-fixed-positioning-and-virtual-keyboard